- LIVING FOR FREE and GIVING

 Opening a Spirit of Christmas shop is wonderful.
 Take lots of still or video pictures for a ‘Spirit of Christmas (your area) Story’.
 I made the 2011 slide show (see Home page) with Apple’s iPhoto and I’m a novice.

 Your chattiest person can talk to media.
-They may also write and issue any News Release and collect copies of any stories in the media.
+They could also write and issue any News Release and collect copies of any stories in the media.

 Every time you sort out a problem, scribble a note for your 'Shop Tips' for the following year.
 Please email me a copy.

 Why not arrange a 'get together' after the shop closes?
-Early on set a date and place.
+Early on, set a date and place.
 Then put a note of this in the written information to helpers.
 Then you won’t need to recontact them.
-Who knows, out of this might come other community building activitues and new friends.
+Who knows, out of this might come other community building activities – and new friends.

 Have a lovely, hard cover journal visible for visitors to leave comments.
 Kids love to scribble, so keep it high.

-If you have questions that a careful viewing of all pages on this website don’t fully cover, please contact me.
+If you have questions that a careful reading of all pages on this website don’t fully cover, please contact me.